Sergong/sickcont/README.md

 # sickcont
-This repo houses the Dockerfile to create a Docker/Podman container for Sickchill with Transmission and Wireguard.
+This repo houses the `Dockerfile` to create a Docker/Podman container for Sickchill with Transmission and Wireguard.
-This `Dockerfile` should work on either x86_64 or arm64 processor architectures.
-It has been tested on arm64.
+This `Dockerfile` should work on either `x86_64` or `arm64` processor architectures.
+It has been tested on `arm64`.

-This is based on the docker_wireguard container created by the folks from linuxserver.
-Git repo is [here](https://github.com/linuxserver/docker-wireguard).
+This is based on the `docker-wireguard` container created by the folks from linuxserver.
+Their git repo is [here](https://github.com/linuxserver/docker-wireguard).
 The sickchill install in the `Dockerfile` was taken from the folks at linuxserver as well, using relevant parts from the following [`Dockerfile`](https://github.com/linuxserver/docker-sickchill/blob/master/Dockerfile.aarch64)

 It also contains a shell script to start the container with docker, tested on Docker on macOS.